 In 2020 we added two more JKs to our family.
-My daughter bought her first vehicle a cute black 2011 two door Jeep Wrangler Sport and I purchased a 2007 two-door Rubicon for my 6' 10" sixteen-year-old son.
+My daughter bought her first vehicle a cute black 2011 two-door Jeep Wrangler Sport and I purchased a 2007 two-door Rubicon for my 7' tall teenage son.

 Aside from just how cool and functional Jeep Wranglers are they offer decent headroom and pretty good legroom for taller drivers.
 However, not the most optimal legroom for really tall drivers.